CodeKommissar/The-WebDev-Blog/content/html/text.md

       </body>
     </html>

-Done, we solve the problem!
+Done, we've solved the problem!
 Now our text is semantic enough for our HTML document.
 `<h1>` is the element for a "*level 1 heading*" and that is what "Hello World!" just became: The main heading of our page.